microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

         CreateKozaniPackageOptions();

         /// <summary>
-        /// Output path for the full packaged file.
+        /// Output path for the kozani packaged file.
         /// Format must match input file.
 If packageFilePathToConvert is an appx or msix, then PackageFilePath must be an appx or msix.
         /// If packageFilePathToConvert is an appxbundle or msixbundle, then PackageFilePath must be an appxbundle or msixbundle.
         /// </summary>